Appearance

 Warning Types

-- Duplicate sanitized names
+- Duplicate sanitized names — only the first is used

 Structure recommendation